preames/public-notes/llvm-riscv/VectorCodeGen.rst

 Current constant materialization for large constant vectors leaves a bit to be desired.
 Here's a list of cases which might be interesting to improve:

+* For constant with a single bit set, can use a "two level splat".  "vmv.v.i v0, <bytemask>; vmv.v.x vd, zero; vmerge vd, vd, <bitmask>, v0".
+This can do a single bit in up to 64^2 bits.
+Useful for insert/extract idioms.
+Can also do a 64 bit mask at any SEW (i.e. not have to change VTYPE).
+Can be generalized to non-constant index via usual div/rem and register operand.
+* The above can generalize for any single element at any ETYPE.
+So "{0, 0, <any 64 bits>, 0}" can be handled as well.
+Note that this should just be the dominant value case, except that we won't currently change etype to find the values.
+* Another approach for single bit constants is vmseq (vid), n.
+Can be composed to build multi-bit constants via vmor, but cost scales linearly with set bits.
+Only useful for "sparse" bits, maybe combined with alternate approach for remaining vector.
 * Forming vector splats for constant fixed length vectors which can't be folded into operand (e.g. for a store).
 Currently, we emit constant pool loads where-as splatting an etype constant would be significantly better.
 Shows up in idiomatic vectorized constant memset patterns.
 * Forming vector splats where the element size is larger than the largest natively supported element.  (e.g. splat of a 128b value with largest etype being e64.)
 Shows up in vector crypto, and probably any i128 math lib.
 One strategy is to splat two vectors (one for high, one for low), and then mask them together.
 Can probably generalize for a whole sequence of vectors.
 * sizeof(vector) < ELEN.
 These could be scalar mat + a vector insert at ELEN etype.
 Not always profitable depending on required constant mat cost on scalar side.